 DVT is a blood clot (thrombus) in a deep vein of the lower extremities, usually occurring in the leg or thigh, very occasionally occurring in the neck or upper arm.
 A blood clot from a DVT can break loose (embolize) and travel to the heart or lungs.
 An embolus is very dangerous, and is potentially life-threatening.

 PE is a condition that occurs when a blood clot in the vein breaks loose, travels through the bloodstream, and lodges in a lung, blocking blood flow.

 Blood clots in the arteries, veins, and lungs occur more often in people who take take Revlimid than in the healthy population.
-The risk is even higher for people with multiple myeloma who take dexamethasone with Revlimid.
+Patients with multiple myeloma who take Revlimid in combination with dexamethasone increase the risk of developing blood clots.
 Heart attacks and strokes are also more frequent in people who take Revlimid with dexamethasone.